Homeschooling can be an incredible way to educate your children.

 And even more important, what are the specific strengths and challenges of each amazing child that you are about to homeschool?

-What do they seem to struggle with and what is easy peasy?
+What do they seem to struggle with and what is a piece of cake?

 In my experience, one of the most helpful things to know is how they learn best.